rgbond/yadro/README.md

 Mdro is a simpler, manual only dro that is less hooked into Linuxcnc internals.
 It should be hooked directly to the machine's dro outputs.
-It is blissfully unaware of most of the Linux cnc state.
+It is blissfully unaware of most of the Linuxcnc state.
 I use it when running the machine in manual mode using the hand cranks on the machine.

+See screenshot.png for a screenshot.

 ## yadro invocation